 Mods can be acquired through Mod Battles, Mod Challenges, and the Mod Store.
 All players must first start with the Mod Battles area of the game which opens at Level 50.

-Similar to the Cantina Battles, Mod Battles utilize Cantina Energy for each battle and any characters within the roster can be used to fight each battle.
+Mod Battles and Challenges utilize Mod Energy for each battle and any characters within the roster can be used to fight each battle.
 Each stage of Mod Battles refers to a different mod set.

 - Stage 1 – Health